Documenting the

 The Project

-"Documenting the Women's Movement in Chicago, 1960s to 1980s" will provide the first comprehensive survey of significant Chicago area personalities, issues, organizations, actions, institutions, legislative initiatives and cultural innovations that contributed to change during this exciting period in the city's history.
+"Documenting Women's Activism and Leadership in the Chicago Area, 1945-2000" will provide the first comprehensive survey of significant Chicago area personalities, issues, organizations, actions, institutions, legislative initiatives and cultural innovations that contributed to change during this exciting period in the city's history.
 CAWHC will serve as a central registry for information about resources and as a catalyst for projects undertaken by the community.
-For more information about the project
+For more

 Basic Elements of the Project